automenta/spimedb/README.md

  * distortion at poles

 ### x/y/z/unixtime - WSG geographic projection to (flat) euclidean 3D absolute space
- * TODO which is the newest projection model
+ * TODO determine the newest projection model
+ * orthogonally-aligned bounding boxes will not have a common alignment with spheroid planet surface, which may impact efficiency

 ### other models
  * ?